locationtech/geomesa/docs/user/installation_and_configuration.rst

 .. note::

-    The current recommended version is |release|.
+    The current recommended version of GeoMesa to install is |release|.

 **Latest release**: |release|